yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ## **1. Sorting**

-### **1.2 How to identify**

-### **1.3 Common tricks in Binary search**

 1. Quick Sort
 2. Merge Sort
 3. Selection Sort
+4. bubble osrt

+### **1.2 How to identify**

+### **1.3 Common tricks in Binary search**

+1. Sort questions are commonly connect with heap or even replaced by heap
-4. Question summary
+2. Question summary
     * Basics:
         * the naive algorithm
     * Limited Stacks: